neilsly/WVDWorkshop/7 - Scale session hosts automatically Part 1.md

 During peak usage time, the job checks the current number of sessions and the VM capacity of the current running session host for each host pool.
 It uses this information to calculate if the running session host VMs can support existing sessions based on the *SessionThresholdPerCPU* parameter defined for the **CreateOrUpdateAzLogicApp.ps1** file.
 If the session host VMs can't support existing sessions, the job starts additional session host VMs in the host pool.

 >Note
 >*SessionThresholdPerCPU* doesn't restrict the number of sessions on the VM.
 This parameter only determines when new VMs need to be started to load-balance the connections.
-To restrict the number of sessions, you need to follow the instructions [Update-AzWvdHostPool](configure-host-pool-load-balancing.md#configure-breadth-first-load-balancing) to configure the *MaxSessionLimit* parameter accordingly.
+To restrict the number of sessions, you need to follow the to configure the *MaxSessionLimit* parameter accordingly.

 During the off-peak usage time, the job determines how many session host VMs should be shut down based on the *MinimumNumberOfRDSH* parameter.
 If you set the *LimitSecondsToForceLogOffUser* parameter to a non-zero positive value, the job will set the session host VMs to drain mode to prevent new sessions from connecting to the hosts.
 The job will then notify any currently signed in users to save their work, wait the configured amount of time, and then force the users to sign out.
 Once all user sessions on the session host VM have been signed out, the job will shut down the VM.
 After the VM shuts down, the job will reset its session host drain mode.